kingdomtiz/nela-dev/apis/native-sdk/c++/file-operation-interface.md

 <summary>Parameters</summary>

 * INT32
-  * nTaskID - the specified file operation task ID\[IN]
+  * nTaskID \[IN] - The specified file operation task ID.
 * INT32 \*
-  * nState - the current state of the specified file operation task \[OUT]
+  * nState \[OUT] - The current state of the specified file operation task.
 * INT64 \*
-  * nTotalLength - specifies the total length of data to be processed (in bytes) for file operation tasks \[OUT]
+  * nTotalLength \[OUT] - Specifies the total length of data to be processed (in bytes) for file operation tasks.
 * INT64 \*
-  * nCurrentLength - specifies the currently processed data length (in bytes) of the file operation task \[out]
+  * nCurrentLength \[OUT] - Specifies the currently processed data length (in bytes) of the file operation task.

 </details>